patchew-project/qemu/docs/devel/qapi-code-gen.rst

 The generated C enumeration constants have values 0, 1, ..., N-1 (in
 QAPI schema order), where N is the number of values.
-There is an additional enumeration constant PREFIX__MAX with value N.
+There is an additional definition constant PREFIX__MAX with value N.

 Do not use string or an integer type when an enumeration type can do the job satisfactorily.